 What about miracles?

 Based on an anti-supernaturalist bias, it has become a modern fad among liberal Christians to doubt or even deny most of the reports about miraculous events in the Bible, and to transform Christianity into a kind of New Age feel-good spirituality with Jesus as illuminated teacher.
 However, if there is an omnipotent God, who created the universe from nothing, all other miracles are mere child's play.
 I reject ontological naturalism and endorse supernaturalism.
-Therefore, I have no reason to doubt Biblical miracles, provided they are reported as historical events and not in the context of fables, poetry, or other genres that are clearly not meant to be taken literally.
+Therefore, I have no reason to doubt Biblical miracles, provided they are reported as historical events and not in the context of parables, poetry, or other genres that are clearly not meant to be taken literally.

 Interpretation of Genesis 1-11: